Omentir

 Before drafting a response, your system must evaluate the buyer's reply.
 If you use the same message for every reply, you will confuse prospects.

-We recommend classifying incoming messages into five distinct intent buckets:
+Classify incoming messages into five intent buckets:

-- Interested / Booking: Prospects requesting a demo or asking for booking links.
+• Interested / booking: Prospects requesting a demo or asking for booking links.

-- Information Requests: Questions about pricing, features, integrations, or client case studies.
+• Information requests: Questions about pricing, features, integrations, or client case studies.

-- Referrals: Cases where a lead tells you they are not the right person and directs you to a colleague.
+• Referrals: Cases where a lead tells you they are not the right person and directs you to a colleague.

-- Objections: Negative responses citing lack of budget, bad timing, or competitor setups.
+• Objections: Negative responses citing lack of budget, bad timing, or competitor setups.

-- Out-of-Office: Automated replies or timing notifications.
+• Out-of-office: Automated replies or timing notifications.

 For details on reply routing, check out our guide on AI reply-handling systems.